intel/e2eAIOK/.github/pull_request_template.md

 Pull Request Name format: [${VERSION_ID}][ISSUE-${ISSUES_ID}] ${detailed message}
 ex: [v1.1][ISSUE-190] Add PR to issue link

-  1. If the PR is unfinished, add '[WIP]' in your PR title, e.g., '[WIP][VERSION_ID][ISSUE_ID] Your PR title ...'.
+  1. If the PR is unfinished and for comments purpose, add '[WIP]' in your PR title, e.g., '[VERSION_ID][ISSUE_ID][WIP]Your PR title ...'.
   2. Be sure to keep the PR description updated to reflect all changes.
-  3. Please write your PR title to summarize what this PR proposes.
+  3. Please add PR title to describe what this PR proposes.
 -->

 ### What changes were proposed in this pull request?